The Leyland P82 would have supplemented the P76 and Force 7, and would have provided an up-to-date replacement for the Leyland Marina.

 Industry expert Jack Yan fills in the blanks to reveal the cruel end to a promising Antipodean project…

 Leyland P82: Compact future lost

 In the mid-1960s, BMC Australia, keen to get a bigger slice of the six-cylinder market in Australia, had decided that the advanced Issigonis front-wheel-drive methods would not wash Down Under.
-Buyers were flocking to the Ford Falcon and the Holden, and Chrysler had made its foray with its Valiant.
+Buyers were flocking to the Ford Falcon and Holden EH/HD/HR, while Chrysler had made its foray with the Valiant.
 Sophistication was out in this rugged market: mechanical simplicity was in.

 Choosing a stylist for P82

 Eventually, Giugiaro’s proposal was chosen by a Leyland Australia committee, but the decision was apparently overruled by David Beech — referred by some as ‘the father of the P76’ — who deemed Giugiaro too expensive and awarded the job to Michelotti (compact scheme pictured right).
 Wheels reported that Cassarchis did not formally know of his rejection until the 1980s.